 In the frost of July 2014 salvia macrophylla was one of the more tender salvias, even burnt worse than van Houttii which I usually consider VERY tender.

-To summarise sagittata is a small plant less than a metre, macrophylla x sagittata is about twice the size, ‘Mighty Mac’ is a shrub with purple backs to the leaves about 1.5m, and species macrophylla will be about 2m or taller with support.
+To summarise sagittata is a small plant less than a metre, macrophylla x sagittata is about twice the size, and species macrophylla will be about 2m or taller with support.
 See sagittata page to order.